AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/fusion-in-admin-console/fusion-unified-experience.md

 description: Accessing Workfront Fusion through Adobe Experience Cloud gives you a seamless, unified experience for managing all of your Adobe applications.
 author: Becky
 feature: Workfront Fusion
+hidefromtoc: yes
 ---
-# Adobe Unified Experience for Workfront Fusion
+# [!DNL Adobe Unified Experience] for [!DNL Workfront Fusion]

-Accessing Workfront Fusion through Adobe Experience Cloud gives you a seamless, unified experience for managing all of your Adobe applications.
+Accessing [!DNL Workfront Fusion] through [!DNL Adobe Experience Cloud] gives you a seamless, unified experience for managing all of your Ad[!DNL ]obe applications.
 Single identity management gives you one place to log in, without multiple URLs or login IDs.

+For a video describing navigation in [!DNL Fusion] in the [!DNL Adobe Experience Cloud], see [[!DNL Fusion] on the [!DNL Unified Shell]](https://vimeo.com/768299997)

 ## Access requirements